jaxankey/Virtual-Game-Table/README.md

  * My own strategy game
  * Puerto Rico (but I can't publish those images!)

 Each of these games illustrate the functionalities of `browser.js` and `server.js`.
 So, if you're interested in writing your own games, I recommend playing with these to see what's possible, then looking at the `game.js` code for each to see how things are actually implemented.
+I'd play with `checkers/game.js` first, since it's the simplest!

 Feel free to pester me if something isn't clear.
 I will be slow to respond, but believe in this project and will gladly update the comments in the code to make life easier.